JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 ### Putting it all together: can you *make* a winner?

 But is it possible to *predict* who will win based on just a contestant's demographic data (e.g. hometown, gender, job category, and personal anecode sentiment)?
 This is a challenging quesiton that requires defining.
-Are we prediciting if an individual candidate will win, or prediciting their total amount of winnings they earn before being set into their final rank[6]?
+Are we prediciting if an individual candidate will win, or prediciting their total amount of winnings they earn before being set into their final rank [^6]?

 For the purpose of this analysis and the data available, we will address the former question.
 We can create a unique database of contestants and build a binary flag of whether or not they have won *at least one* game of Jeopardy.
 In this case, '1' would indicate the contestant has won at least one game, and '0' would indicate the contestant has won no games.
 This helps address outliers like the infamous James Holzhauer who has played in 30+ games, and boil him down to a single snapshot.